xca-consult/demo.ddd/README.md

 Code management, contributions, pull requests and deployment is all managed in <a href="https://azuredevops.danskenet.net/Main/ITI%20Design%20and%20Implementation/_git/ITI.Samples.DDD.Dotnet" target="_blank">Azure Devops</a>.

 ## Security
-When testing the application through Swagger, you can acquire an accesstoken here:
+When testing the application through Swagger, you can acquire an accesstoken from eg. Google.
-<a href="https://security-sales-fsdc-syst.paas-dblan.danskenet.net/Home/Login" target="_blank">Ariane.Security</a>.

 In automated system tests, running in pipeline we do not validate lifetime, so we can do with a hard coded token.

 Before interacting with the API, be sure to either
 - Change the needed read and write scopes to match your AD groups (by changing the value of the ADGroup property in the **ReadPolicy** and **WritePolicy** classes)
-- Acquire the AD group **fN-CLD-YZYZ-00-00**
+- Acquire the AD group **XXX-XXX** (make something up that suits your identity provider)

 ## Database
 We use DbUp to handle automatic migration of the database.
 This runs at application startup.